soyaoki/soyaoki.github.io/about.md

 ---
-layout: about
+layout: page
+title: About
+permalink: /about/
 ---

-# About Me
+# About Page

-Write a brief description about yourself here.
+This is the about page content.